opsone-ch/documentation/hosting-doc/docs/services/websites/index.md

 * the users environment (DEV, STAGE, PROD)
 * other stuff related / used by the installed services

-That allows you / the user to access e.g. your MySQL database without entering the database credentials.
+This allows you / the user to access e.g. your MySQL database without entering the database credentials.
 Simply type "mysql" in your shell and here we go!
 It also provides the credentials for cronjobs etc.